Another One Bites

 I had missed this—hanging out with her, being around people.
 And I was glad to see some of her gleefulness was beginning to rub off on me.
 She was right, all I had to do was try.

 Very rarely did our explorations into a clothing store end as quickly as this one but I was relieved.
 I had found a dress that Emilee and I both agreed on.
-As I was changing, I flipped the price tag over, and gasped.
+As I was changing, I flipped the price tag over, and sucked in a deep breath.
 I knew the price was absurd but it was either clean out my savings or let her buy it—she wouldn’t hesitate for a moment.

 So, I did the only thing I could do in that moment to protect what little pride I had left and used the last of my savings to buy the dress.

 “If you keep staring at me like that, you’ll end up with permanent wrinkles.”
-I said.
+I said, looking over at Emilee.

 After buying our dresses, we walked across the busy street to a quaint little local coffee shop.
 We had barely made it in the door before she said, “Seriously, you should have let me get the dress.”